 One of the western USA’s largest observatories completely dedicated to public viewing and education, Robert Ferguson Observatory is located within Sugarloaf Ridge State Park.
 Surrounded by a protective ring of hills that decrease light pollution from surrounding cities, Ferguson provides the perfect place to observe the stars and — given the range of telescopic power found here — a good deal more.

-In early 2016, the previous 24” telescope was replaced by a 40” telescope designed and built by a team of observatory volunteers.
+- A 40” reflecting telescope designed and built by a team of observatory volunteers.
 This is the largest publicly-accessible optical telescope in California.
 Mounted on the side is an 8-inch reflecting spotting scope that also functions for observing.
 The 40-inch telescope rests on an alt-azimuth mounting with a computer drive integrated with planetarium software so the operator can choose a target and command the telescope to that point in the sky.

 - A two-meter-long refractor telescope with a spotting scope and a Telrad finder attached to its side.